stats-organization/github-stats-extended/frontend/README.md

 ## Acknowledgements

 Much inspiration was taken from [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats).
 If you haven't already, check it out and give it a star!

+## Other
+We use your GitHub API access token to make requests on your behalf.
+All of our code is open-source and visible on our GitHub repository.